KostasEreksonas/Archrice/README.md

 # Installation

-Download the archrice shell script from this repo with `curl`, make the script executable and run it.
+Download the script from this repo with `curl`, make the script executable and run it.
 The instructions are given below:

 ```